ToniCzyrnik/ToniCzyrnik.github.io/content/newsletter/signup.md

 title: "Newsletter 💌"
 hidden: true
 aliases:
+  - "sign-up"
-  - "signup"
+  - "sign-up"
 ---

-If you would like to stay updated on all new posts, I'd be happy to have join our list of friends!
+If you would like to stay updated on all new posts, you should join our secret circle of friends!

 <!-- Begin Mailchimp Signup Form -->